CROSSINGTUD/openssl/README.md

 First you have to set the dir variable, which determines where the certificates, csr etc are kept.
-In the root config file set dir = /path-to-root_ca/root_ca In the intermediate config file set dir = /path-to-root_ca/root_ca/intermediate Then you have to set de hybridSig extension.
-It sets the path to the private key, which is used to create the post-quantum signature.
+In the root config file set dir = /path-to-root_ca/root_ca In the intermediate config file set dir = /path-to-root_ca/root_ca/intermediate Then you have to set the hybridSig extension.
+It sets the path to the private key, which is used to create the post-quantum safe signature.
 For the root config set hybridSig=file:path-to-root_ca/root_ca/private/ca.qteslakey.pem in the extension sections.
 For the intermediate config set hybridSig=file:path-to-root_ca/root_ca/intermediate/private/ca.qteslakey.pem in the extension sections.
 The extension sections can be adapted as in standard openssl according to your needs.
 For the TLS demo extendedKeyUsage = serverAuth is needed for the server.